 - Supply Chain

 - Marketing & Communications

 Geographic Divisions.
 Geographic divisions are a minor feature of Unilever’s organizational structure.
 The company uses this structural characteristic to support regional strategies.
-For example, Unilever’s marketing strategies for Europe are different from strategies applied for Asian consumer goods markets.
+For example, Unilever’s marketing mix (4P) and marketing strategies for Europe are different from strategies applied for Asian consumer goods markets.
 Also, this corporate structure feature is used to analyze the company’s financial performance.
 The following geographic divisions are maintained in Unilever’s organizational structure:

 - Asia/AMET/RUB (Africa, Middle East, Turkey; Russia, Ukraine, Belarus)